MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-teams-personal-tab.md

 To view your app running in Microsoft 365 for Android app:

 1. Launch the Microsoft 365 app and sign in using your dev tenant account.
-If the Microsoft 365 for Android app was already running prior to sideloading your app in Teams, you need to restart it in order to see in your installed apps.
+If the Microsoft 365 app was already running prior to sideloading your app in Teams, you need to restart it in order to see in your installed apps.
 1. Select the **Apps** icon.
 Your sideloaded app appears among installed apps.
-1. Select your app icon to launch your app in Microsoft 365 for Android app.
+1. Select your app icon to launch your app in the Microsoft 365 app.

     :::image type="content" source="images/office-mobile-apps.png" alt-text="The screenshot is an example that shows the 'Apps' option on the side bar of the Microsoft 365 app to see your installed personal tabs.":::